-Objectives: To understand the discrepancy between the published 10-year cardiovascular risk and 10-year cardiovascular risk generated from raw data using the Framingham Risk Score for participants in the Systolic Blood Pressure Intervention Trial (SPRINT)
+Objectives To understand the discrepancy between the published 10-year cardiovascular risk and 10-year cardiovascular risk generated from raw data using the

-Design: Secondary analysis of SPRINT data published in The New England Journal of Medicine (NEJM) and made available to researchers in late 2016
+The New England Journal of Medicine (NEJM) and made available to researchers in late 2016.

-Setting: SPRINT clinical trial sites
+Setting SPRINT clinical trial sites.

-Participants: Study participants enrolled into SPRINT

-Results: The number of SPRINT study participants identified as having $\geq 15\%$ 10-year cardiovascular risk was not consistent with what was reported in the original publication.
-Using the data from the trial, the Framingham Risk Score indicated $\geq 15\%$ 10-year cardiovascular risk for 7089 participants compared with 5737 reported in the paper, a change from 61% to 76% of the total study population.
-The reason for the divergence from the published paper was not clear.
+Participants Study participants enrolled into SPRINT.
+Results The number of SPRINT study participants identified as having \geq 15% 10-year cardiovascular risk was not consistent with what was reported in the original publication.
+Using the data from the trial, the Framingham Risk Score indicated \geq 15% 10-year cardiovascular risk for 7089 participants compared with 5737 reported in the paper, a change from 61% to 76% of the total study population.

-Conclusions: The analysis of the clinical trial data by independent investigators identified an error in the reporting of the risk of the study population.
+Conclusions The analysis of the clinical trial data by independent investigators identified an error in the reporting of the risk of the study population.
 The SPRINT trial enrolled a higher risk population than was reported in the initial publication, which was brought to light by data sharing.